 The museum details the region’s fascinating history of nautical exploration, shipwrecks and adventure.
 It also tells the story of the old prison.
 One wing of the building is maintained in its original state, so you can walk around and see what the conditions were like for inmates.

-The entrance fee may seem a little steep at 400 pesos, but it allows access to all areas (there are also sections on Antarctica and marine art), and stays valid for 48 hours.
+The entrance fee may seem a little steep at 5,000 pesos, but it allows access to all areas (there are also sections on Antarctica and marine art), and stays valid for 48 hours.
 Check the latest hours and prices on the museum website.

 Ushuaia is speckled with colourful buildings, some of the most striking of which are churches.